fight233/DThouse_cxd/.github/ISSUE_TEMPLATE/general-questions.md

 ---

 **General Questions**
-A general question should be related to TDengine's user's manual, user experience, milestones, business cooperations etc.
+A general question should be related to DThouse's user's manual, user experience, milestones, business cooperations etc.
 Before you ask a question, please:
 1. Try searching for answers in the official documentation
 2. Try searching in the existing issues on GitHub